swiftaccelerator2020/CATmistry/README.md

 ## Usage

 ## Support
+1. For Bug Reports and Feature Requests, feel free to open an [issue](https://github.com/swiftaccelerator2020/CATmistry/issues) using the appropriate tmeplate.
+2. For general Q&A, start a [discussion](https://github.com/swiftaccelerator2020/CATmistry/issues).
+Feel free to request feature enhancements in [Discussions](https://github.com/swiftaccelerator2020/CATmistry/issues) as well.
+3. To contact us directly, email us at [catmistryapp@gmail.com](mailto: catmistryapp@gmail.com)

 ## Contributing

 Contribution is welcome!
-Feel free to fork our repo and create a pull request into development!
+Feel free to fork our repo and create a [pull request](https://github.com/swiftaccelerator2020/CATmistry/pulls) into development!

+Please do remember to read this repository's [code of conduct](CODE_OF_CONDUCT) and [contributing guidelines](CONTRIBUTING).

 ## Authors and Acknowledgements